Fit as a Mama Bear

 Flavorful: Cutting the basil with spinach makes this dairy-free pesto a bit milder but with a wicked savory flavor thanks to the nutritional yeast.

-homemade basil pesto sauce in a mason jar with a wooden spoon
+Dairy-free pesto sauce in a mason jar with basil leaves and a plant around it.

 You can also use kale in place of spinach for this recipe (like in this green chickpea hummus).
 Or even throw in some parsley for a fun new taste.
 This is a great way to hide veggies.